-Money: Deep, deep pockets have to be at the top of any major label "pros" list.
-Even with major-label music sales declining and the industry as a whole struggling to keep up with changes in the way people purchase and listen to music, major labels still have a huge financial advantage over just about every indie label.
-When your label has a lot of money, that means they'll be able to spend a lot of money promoting your record—which is exactly what you want.
-It also means they may be able to offer you a large advance and invest a lot in recording, touring, video shoots and other opportunities for you.
+Even as technological innovations reshape the way people listen to music and purchase music, major labels still have a financial advantage over just about every indie label.
+Because they have higher revenue than smaller labels, they have more cash on hand to spend on promoting your record—which is exactly what you want.
+It also means they may be able to offer you a large advance and invest in better facilities and equipment for recording, touring, video shoots, and other opportunities.

-Big Pond, Small Fish: A lot of major labels tend to sign a lot of musicians and throw out a lot of music, just to see what will stick.
-As a new signing, except in very special circumstances, you're likely to find yourself fighting for attention from the label.
-If your music doesn't start sticking - read: selling - pronto - then you can find yourself with a record out that isn't getting much promotion and a label that doesn't return your phone calls.
+A lot of major labels sign multiple musicians and publish a lot of music just to see what will stick.
+As a new signing, except in very special circumstances, you're likely to find yourself fighting for attention.
+If your music doesn't start selling, you can find yourself with a record out that isn't getting much promotion and a label whose representatives don't return your phone calls.

-The Passion Question: Many dedicated music lovers work on the major label side of the music industry.
-However, not everyone who works at major labels loves music.
-You'll find a higher concentration of people who are in the business strictly for the money in major labels than you will at indie labels, and that often ends up rubbing musicians the wrong way.
+Many dedicated music lovers work on the major label side of the music industry.
+However, not everyone who works at major labels love music.
+You'll find a higher concentration of people who are in the business strictly for the money in major labels than you will at indie labels, and that sometimes ends up rubbing musicians the wrong way.